A day after Twitter admitted that it uploads contacts from iPhones and other

-The privacy breach was uncovered by Jonathan Mayer, a graduate student in computer science at Stanford University with an interest in cybersecurity.
+The privacy breach was uncovered by Jonathan Mayer, a graduate student in computer science at University with an interest in cybersecurity.
 The Journal then had a technical adviser confirm that 22 popular Web sites installed the code on a test computer running Safari, while 23 left the code on an iPhone version of the browser.

 Attempts to reach Mayer were not successful.
 Rachel Whetstone, Google's senior vice president for communications and public policy, said in an e-mail statement that the Journal's allegations were off-base.

 "Apple's Safari browser blocks third-party cookies by default," she said.
 "However, Safari enables many Web features for its users that rely on third parties and third-party cookies, such as "Like" buttons.
 Last year, we began using this functionality to enable features for signed-in Google users on Safari who had opted to see personalized ads and other content -- such as the ability to "+1" things that interest them."

 Whetstone said the code in question was actually "a temporary communication link between Safari browsers and Google's servers, so that we could ascertain whether Safari users were also signed into Google, and had opted for this type of personalization."